RoboticSchools/Arduino/4. Push Button control/README.md

 And that's it!
 The code continuously loops through these instructions, reading the state of the pushbutton and turning the LED on or off based on the state.

-# Task 3 - ON/OFF push buttons LED control
+# Task 3 - ON OFF LED Control using Push Buttons

 Here is an Arduino code for 2 pushbuttons to control an LED